-FVRCP is a 3-way vaccine used to help protect for viral upper airway infections and gastrointestinal diseases.
+FVRCP is a 3-way vaccine used to help protect against viral upper airway infections and gastrointestinal diseases.
 It is a series of between 2-4 vaccines.

-FeLV also known as Feline Leukemia Virus vaccine.
-FeLV infection can attack the immune system and can be life threatening.
-FeLV is transmitted by infected cats through blood and saliva, so if your kitten will be strictly indoor, this vaccine may not be necessary.
+FeLV is also known as the Feline Leukemia Virus vaccine.
+FeLV infection can attack the immune system and can be life-threatening.
+FeLV is transmitted by infected cats through blood and saliva, so if your kitten will be strictly indoors, this vaccine may not be necessary.

 Fleas can be a nuisance and health risk to you and your pet.
 Once they infect your pet and home, they can be more difficult to get rid of so we recommend treatment even if you aren’t seeing fleas currently.
 Polk Street Animal Hospital carries: